DenDanskeSamler/Manga-Application/README.md

 # Manga Reader Application

-A modern web-based manga reading application built with Flask, featuring user authentication, bookmarks, reading history, and personalized categories.
+A modern web-based manga reading application built with Flask.
+The project has been reorganized to separate server and client code for easier development and deployment.

 ## Features